erdikusdemir/smarthome-wifi-remote/README.md

 Temperature controlling is possible but not configured yet.

 # Instructions:
-1.Connect your encoder pins as:
+1. Connect your encoder pins as:
 ROTARY_PIN1  D6,
 ROTARY_PIN2 D7,
 BUTTON_PIN  D3,